-Despite these challenges, the interpretation of S{diff} splitting in terms of lowermost mantle anisotropy has a substantial history (e.g., Vinnik et al., 1989; 1995; 1998a; 1998b; Garnero and Lay, 1997; Ritsema et al., 1998; Fouch et al., 2001).
-In some early papers, S{diff} splitting was compared to the splitting of SK(K)S waves to assess the upper mantle anisotropy contribution to the waveforms, often under the assumption that SV{diff} should have died off after travelling a certain epicentral distance, typically 110° (e.g., Vinnik et al., 1989).
-Alternatively, some studies have focused on the time delay between SH{diff} and SV{diff} without explicitly measuring splitting parameters (e.g., Ritsema et al., 1998; Fouch et al., 2001).
-While S{diff} waves are in fact often primarily SH-polarized, recent work has shown that the assumption that SV{diff} has completely died off at 110° distance cannot always be made (Komatitsch et al., 2010; Borgeaud et al., 2016).
-It has also been shown that the SH and SV components of S and S{diff} (Komatitsch et al., 2010; Borgeaud et al., 2016; Parisi et al., 2018) can accumulate an apparent time-shift that can potentially mimic splitting, even for isotropic Earth models.
-As a result, it has recently become less common to measure D'' seismic anisotropy using S{diff} .
-A few exceptions (Cottaar and Romanowicz, 2013; Wolf and Long, 2022) have typically relied on specific arguments about likely initial polarizations of the waves under study.
+Despite these challenges, the interpretation of S{diff} splitting in terms of lowermost mantle anisotropy has a substantial history (e.g., Vinnik et al. 1989, 1995, 1998a, b; Garnero & Lay 1997; Ritsema et al. 1998; Fouch et al. 2001).
+In some early papers, S{diff} splitting was compared to the splitting of SK(K)S waves to assess the upper mantle anisotropy contribution to the waveforms, often under the assumption that SV{diff} should have died off after travelling a certain epicentral distance, typically 110° (e.g., Vinnik et al. 1989).
+Alternatively, some studies have focused on the time delay between SH{diff} and SV{diff} without explicitly measuring splitting parameters (e.g., Ritsema et al. 1998; Fouch et al. 2001).
+While S{diff} waves are in fact often primarily SH-polarized, recent work has shown that the assumption that SV{diff} has completely died off at 110° distance cannot always be made (Komatitsch et al. 2010; Borgeaud et al. 2016).
+It has also been shown that the SH and SV components of S and S{diff} (Komatitsch et al. 2010; Borgeaud et al. 2016; Parisi et al. 2018) can accumulate an apparent time-shift that can potentially mimic splitting, even for isotropic earth models.
+As a result, it has recently become less common to measure D'' seismic anisotropy using Sdiff.
+A few exceptions (Cottaar & Romanowicz 2013; Wolf & Long 2022) have typically relied on specific arguments about likely initial polarizations of the waves under study.

-In this study, we provide a new and comprehensive examination of the suitability of S{diff} splitting measurements to infer lowermost mantle anisotropy using global wavefield modeling tools.
+In this study, we provide a new and comprehensive examination of the suitability of S{diff} splitting measurements to infer lowermost mantle anisotropy using global wavefield modelling tools.
 We analyze potential pitfalls in S{diff} splitting analysis, and develop strategies to avoid them.
-For this purpose, we complement previous studies from Tesoniero et al. (2020) and Wolf et al. (2022a,b), who have analyzed the accuracy of commonly used shear-wave splitting techniques for D" anisotropy studies with a focus on SK(K)S and S/SeS.
-We also complement a recent study by Creasy et al. (in review), who investigated the effects of the Earth's Coriolis force on SK(K)S polarizations.
-We undertake a similar approach as in these previous studies, using the AxiSEM3D (Leng et al., 2016, 2019) and SPECFEM3D_GLOBE (Komatitsch and Tromp, 2002a, 2002b) software to model global wave propagation.
+For this purpose, we complement previous studies from Tesoniero et al. (2020) and Wolf et al. (2022b, a), who have analyzed the accuracy of commonly used shear wave splitting techniques for $D^{''}$ anisotropy studies with a focus on SK(K)S and S/ScS.
+We also investigate the effects of the Earth's Coriolis force on S{diff} polarizations.
+We undertake a similar approach as in previous studies, using the AxiSEM3D (Leng et al. 2016, 2019) and SPECFEM3D_GLOBE (Komatitsch & Tromp 2002a, b) software to model global wave propagation.

-In contrast to previous studies (Komatitsch et al., 2010; Borgeaud et al., 2016; Parisi et al., 2018) that used global wavefield simulations to examine S{diff} waveform behavior, we do not explicitly investigate differential SH{diff} - SV{diff} travel times.
-Rather, we analyze how S{diff} phases can be used infer robust shear-wave splitting parameters (time delay, fast-axis polarization direction, and splitting intensity) associated with lowermost mantle anisotropy.
-Unlike the measurement of differential SH{diff} - SV{diff} travel times, such an analysis includes strict requirements for the shape of the waveform.
+In contrast to previous studies (Komatitsch et al. 2010; Borgeaud et al. 2016; Parisi et al. 2018) that used global wavefield simulations to examine S{diff} waveform behaviour, we do not explicitly investigate differential SH{diff}-SV{diff} traveltimes.
+Rather, we analyze how S{diff} phases can be used infer robust shear wave splitting parameters (time delay, fast-axis polarization direction and splitting intensity) associated with lowermost mantle anisotropy.
+Unlike the measurement of differential SH{diff}-SV{diff} traveltimes, such an analysis includes strict requirements for the shape of the waveform.
 Whenever we use the term S{diff} -splitting in the following, we refer to the explicit measurement of splitting parameters and not to the analysis of time delays.